portobello-road/warrant-canary/README.md

 damage users of Portobello Road systems.

-Portobello Road principle contributors will also make available, on all significant source code commits and merges as well as on releases, a GPG signature which validates that the state of the source tree at that time is free of such influence and that no such activity has been detected or influence exerted.
+Portobello Road principle contributors will also make available, on all significant releases, a GPG signature which validates that the state of the source tree at that time is free of such influence and that no such activity has been detected or influence exerted.